adedner/dune-fempy/doc/sphinx/construction.rst

     {}
   };

-This implementation of the class can be used for any **regular** type returned as a copy but needs to be specialized over any type that needs a wrapper class, e.g.,
+This implementation of the class can be used for any *regular* type but needs to be specialized for *non-regular* types, e.g.

 .. code-block:: c++